diskoverdata/diskover-community/README.md

 <h4>If you are a business and would like to inquire about diskover enterprise, please visit <a href="https://diskoverspace.com">https://diskoverspace.com</a> to learn more and to contact us.</h4>

+## Become a Patron & support shedding light on data darkness

+If you are a fan of the project or you are using diskover and it's helping you save storage space, please consider supporting the project on [Patreon](https://www.patreon.com/shirosaidev) or [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72).
+Thank you so much to all the fans and supporters!

 <br>
 <blockquote><h3><q>This is the first tool I've found that can index 7m files/2m directories in under 20 min</q></h3> -- linuxserver.io community member</blockquote>
 <br>